 Charity Zembe is an Independent Adult Social Care Social Worker (BSc (Hons) Social Work) and Best Interest Assessor (BIA) working with Essex County Council.
 Charity has vast social care experience of working with children and families, various adult teams of vulnerable people with Mental Health issues, Learning Disabilities, Physical Impairment, Dementia, Safeguarding issues, Continuing Health Care (CHC), Mental Capacity Assessment, Deprivation of Liberty (Dols) assessments.

-Charity will be advising on social care provisions.
+Charity advises on social care provisions.
 She is the group’s Treasurer.

 Gareth Fisher: BEng (Hons), Gareth is working as a Product Manager in the financial technology sector.

 Gareth is the group’s Communication and IT Lead.